 Relationships are an important part of everyone’s life and they can bring happiness, fulfilment and a greater sense of choice and control to the lives of people with learning disabilities.

-Malcolm Mitchell works at The Avenues Group who have introduced regular training around personal relationships says:
+Malcolm Mitchell at The Avenues Group who introduced regular training around personal relationships said:

 “Personal relationships are part of many peoples’ lives and everyone should have the opportunity to develop these relationships if they choose to.

 Providing support to people around personal relationships is a key part of a person-centred approach; it’s about people making their own choices about what they want from life, and offering support which allows them to live out these choices safely.”

 Families and care workers can’t make any decisions that go against that of an adult who accesses care and support, except where they lack capacity and this has been tested using the Mental Capacity Act.